 For the past few years, I have worked in a position for a mentoring program called HOPE.
 The short version of my job is that I train college students to be job coaches and mentors to teens in prison.
 This means that sometimes my office is a cubicle on a college campus.
 Other times, I work from my “prison office” – a concrete-walled room in the school a juvenile correctional facility in Indiana.

 I never imagined working in a prison would open up so many opportunities to travel.
 Still, since the summer of 2015 I’ve visited over 18 countries while working this job.
-I know my situation is unique, but it’s hard to find a work/travel balance we’re happy with sometimes.
+I know my situation is unique, (though my post on non-travel careers will show you it’s more achievable than you think).
+It’s hard to find a work/travel balance we’re happy with sometimes.
 I want to tell you how I’m achieving it right now by maximizing my time off, in case it can help you do the same.

 My story: From college to prison